 March 26-29, 2018 in San Diego, California

-The theme of this symposium is Accelerating Organics Recycling.
-Sessions and speakers will focus on topics that include compost manufacturing, anaerobic digestion, food recovery and recycling, compost, biogas and digestate markets, and climate enterprise opportunities.
+The theme of this symposium was Accelerating Organics Recycling.
+Sessions and speakers focused on topics that included compost manufacturing, anaerobic digestion, food recovery and recycling, compost, biogas and digestate markets, and climate enterprise opportunities.

 January 23, 2018 in South Burlington, Vermont

 The Nutrient Recovery and Digester Summit, which was hosted by Vermont's Agency of Agriculture, Foods & Markets in collaboration with the U.S. EPA's AgSTAR program, provided an opportunity for farmers, food waste producers, digester vendors and others to develop partnerships and discuss potential projects.
 Attendees visited with exhibitors, participated in a digester feasibility forum, and toured the Magic Hat Brewery digester after the main event.
 This 1-day event featured presentations and panel discussions led by industry leaders about the following three topic areas: